A guide to EV charging in the public sector

 Power supply and grid considerations

 Public charging stations consume a significant amount of electricity, so working with utility providers is crucial to help maintain power supply while reducing expenses.
-Grid capacity must support high-power chargers while allowing for growth in the future.
+Grid capacity must support high-power stations while allowing for growth in the future.
 Smart charging solutions help manage electricity demand and prevent overloading.

 vaylens supports public charging networks with advanced software solutions, making it easy for you to manage payments, monitor usage and optimise efficiency.